AaryanSoni0610/BullionDesk/README.md

 For support, feedback, or bug reports:
 - Create an issue on GitHub
-- Contact the developer: [Developer Contact Information]
+- Contact the developer: imaaryan3563@gmail.com

 ## Version History